Case study · 2026 Q2

 Discover doesn't come back because you fixed it.
 It comes back when Google re-evaluates you, and only if you pass.

 I rebuilt the signals Discover actually cares about.
 The articles had no proper images, so I gave them images at the size Discover needs, covering almost the whole catalogue.
 I cleaned up the things that quietly tell Google a site is low quality: broken images, broken structured data, a schema bug that was telling Google the articles belonged to a different site, missing author information, missing descriptions.
 I trimmed the thinnest pages that were dragging the whole site's quality down, with a safety check so nothing that was still earning traffic got touched.
 Every change was reversible and tested on a small batch before it went out.
-Then came the harder part: I stopped changing things.
-Every big change restarts Google's re-evaluation clock, so once the fixes were in I held the site steady and waited, watching the numbers with a tracker I built to pull the data every day.

 When Google's next core update rolled out, Discover switched back on across their titles on the same day.
 The main site held, and went on to its best Discover month on record, above its previous seasonal peak.
 Some of the smaller titles came back and then faded.
 A channel that had been at zero for months was live again.